 Hone your talents for critical thinking, creativity and analysis.
-This course is underpinned by internships, international and transformative educational experiences, student-led projects and local community engagement.
+This program is underpinned by internships, international and transformative educational experiences, student-led projects and local community engagement.
 Emerge with a sound balance of theory, practical experiences and critical thinking skills – so you can take your career further than you ever dreamed possible.

-The BALCT degree consists of 8 units that can be taken after you complete your Bachelor degree as an additional year of study (FT), or at the same time as your Bachelor degree.
-If you choose to study BALCT units parallel to your Bachelor degree you have the flexibility to take them during Summer sessions*, or in block mode prior to the commencement of Autumn and Spring sessions.
+The BALCT degree consists of 8 subjects that can be taken after you complete your Bachelor degree as an additional year of study (FT), or at the same time as your Bachelor degree.
+If you choose to study BALCT subjects parallel to your Bachelor degree you have the flexibility to take them during Summer sessions*, or in block mode prior to the commencement of Autumn and Spring sessions.